 The next issue that holds Alita back is that PG-13 rating.
 As with the live action Ghost In The Shell film, the PG-13 dumbs-down the overall themes while the emotional impact of some moments are lost because it was being held back.
 This was a movie that should have been rated R but instead artistic integrity was sacrificed to appease everyone.

 If I’m an Angel

 Making a live action adaptation of an anime is possible, it just requires the right talent who respects the source material.
 James Cameron and Robert Rodriguez have demonstrated this with Alita: Battle Angel.
 Not the masterpiece I was expecting but a good film in its own right.

-Alita: Battle Angel is a good adaptation of the iconic manga and anime series that was made possible by a talented team and a stellar cast.
+Alita: Battle Angel is a good adaptation of the iconic manga that was made possible by a talented team and a stellar cast.
 They were able to beat the odds and defy peoples expectations.

 Hopefully, Robert Rodriguez would be allowed to make his live action adaptation of JoJo’s Bizarre Adventure.

 Disclaimer: I bought my ticket and saw this movie at AMC Saratoga.